JarodBoone/EMAS/README.md

 I probably need to limit the number of things that are built at a time

-Need to nail down the scenario naming convention. `family.number`.
+Need to nail down the scenario naming convention: `family.number`.
 All families have the same build?
 Maybe idk

 ## Documentation

 General overview - see docs
 Usage - see docs

+**bd** = base directory

+## Runtime

+The basic EMAS runtime is conducted through the interface bash scripts (found in /Interface).
+The user executes EMAS commands in the form of bash scripts (found in /Interface/Commands)

-### Runtime
+### Configuration Paradigm

+The EMAS runtime relies on a proper configuration.
+This more or less means that the directory containing EMAS.sh has the expected directory structure.

+- **bd**/config: Contains definitions of absolute pointers to important EMAS directories and such.

+The state of EMAS is represented by **bd**/state which more or less keeps track.
+If EMAS is validly configured then it is keeping consistent track of the state.

+The first time you start up you will not be configured

+### General Case Sequence of Actions

 - First thing we do is include all of the shell variables.
 Configuration and state
 - Passive Config check